Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1HCL.md

 >
 > OUT ports on the mainboard should NOT be used to switch power to expansion or tool boards directly.
 See the note at the end of the 'inrush current' section at the link above.
 {.is-info}

+## Motor Brake Voltage

+It is possible to use a V_IN voltage higher than 24V to be used with a 24V brake.

+Use [M569.7](/User_manual/Reference/Gcodes/M569_7) to setup the brake pwm pin, and specify the voltage as follows:

+`M569.7 P50.0 C"brake.neg" V24 ; driver 0 on 1HCL v2.0 at address 50 uses the brake.neg port to control a 24V brake.`

+On v2.0 boards this is a fast brake control circuit designed to allow the brake to be engaged very quickly by dumping the energy the current in the brake solenoid coil.
+On v1.0/v1.0a boards use out1 or out0 as normal outputs

+Alternatively supply V_AUX (v2.0) or V_BRAKE (v1.0) with 24V and set the voltage select jumper to use that voltage.

+> To use the voltage adjustment feature of M569.7 **always jumper the brake to V_IN**.
+Do not supply V_AUX/V_BRAKE with higher than the voltage of your brake and then use that to power the brake - V_AUX/V_BRAKE is not monitored so M569.7 cannot adjust the voltage using PWM in that case.
+{.is-warning}

 # Encoders